 Sewing pattern ideas for kids

 Now that you’ve got your kids sewing machine ordered it’s time to look at some simple patterns for them to make.
-We have hundreds of free sewing patterns on our blog but here’s three of our easiest projects that are perfect for children.
+We have hundreds of free sewing patterns on our website but here’s three of our easiest projects that are perfect for children.

 Children’s sewing machines are designed for simple projects and our fabric heart tutorial is just that.
 Let your kids choose their favourite fabric, sew up these hearts and then hang them as bunting in their room.